chcko/chcko/README.rst

   school 1-n period 1-n teacher 1-n class 1-n student 1-n problem

-This first 5 are called a context.
+The first 5 are called a context or role.
 A user has more contexts.

 DB for answers to problems